lavalibs/Lavalink.NET/README.md

 A Library to interact with Lavalink, working with Any Discord APi library for C#.

-## How to get the Library
+## Installing

-This Library is avaible on Nuget.
-[Click Here](https://www.nuget.org/packages/Lavalink.NET)
+You can download Lavalink.Net Releases from Nuget [here](https://www.nuget.org/packages/Lavalink.NET).

-## How to use the Library
+## Getting Started

-Extend the Client and implement your own SendAsync() method to either forward data to the Discord Websocket or handle the externally connection to a VoiceChannel
+Extend the Client and implement your own Client#SendAsync method to either forward data to the Discord Websocket or handle the externally connection to a VoiceChannel.

 To Get a Player use `LavalinkClient#Players` GetPlayer method with the GuildID.

-To Connect a Player to a VoiceChannel use `Player#ConnectAsync` and to Disconnect use `Player#LeaveAsync` this will create the needed package for the Discord Websocket and forward to `Client#SendAsync`.
+To Connect a Player to a VoiceChannel use `Player#ConnectAsync` and to Disconnect use `Player#LeaveAsync`, this will create the needed package for the Discord Websocket and forward to `Client#SendAsync`.

-### Example implementation of Lavalink.Net.Client with Discord.Net
+### Example implementation of Lavalink.Net.Client with [Discord.Net](https://github.com/RogueException/Discord.Net)
 ```CSharp
 using System;
 using System.Threading.Tasks;